Purdue-CS193/homework-0-cadchan04/index.md

+## Cadence Chan's First CS193 Homework
+Favorite things about CS193
+- I get to learn about important tools that will help me in classes and for my future career
+- It's an opportunity to meet fellow computer science students
+- Lecture is only once a week
+- There's awesome instructors

 ## Welcome to GitHub Pages

-Hello!
-Welcome to GitHub Pages! :D

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.